sindresorhus/sindresorhus.github.com/data/apps/velja.md

 #### Can you support browser profiles for the [Orion](https://browser.kagi.com) browser? {#orion}

 This can be resolved by the Orion browser itself.
-[Vote up this issue.](https://orionfeedback.org/d/3445-profile-proxy-app-should-identify-itself-as-a-browser)
+[Vote on this issue.](https://orionfeedback.org/d/3445-profile-proxy-app-should-identify-itself-as-a-browser)

+#### How can I open a website from Spotlight results in a specific browser? {#spotlight}

+Create a custom rule where you set the Spotlight app as “Source Apps”.
+The app is located at `/System/Library/CoreServices/Spotlight.app`.

+#### I have both Firefox and Firefox Beta installed, but only one of them is showing up in Velja

+Firefox and Firefox Beta use the same [identifier](https://cocoacasts.com/what-are-app-ids-and-bundle-identifiers/).
+Velja uses the identifier to uniquely identify different apps.
+This means there cannot be multiple apps with the same identifier in Velja.
+This is not a problem with Velja.
+It's just how macOS works.

 #### How do I disable Velja?